Salkantay Trail: Towards Machu Picchu

 Attractions along the way

-We know that, with such an adventure, it can seem that the Salkantay Trail is the attraction itself, which would not be wrong to think, but like all destinations in Peru, this route can go beyond your expectations, surprising you even more with visits to some of the most fascinating nature places and Inca sites.
+However, just like all destinations in Peru, this route can go beyond your expectations, surprising you even more with visits to some of the most fascinating natural places and Inca sites.
 Want to know what they are?
 Well, here we’ll tell you everything you need to know!

 Salkantay Mountain

-As previously stated, this is one of the tallest mountains in the country, reaching around 6,264 meters above sea level, a figure that demonstrates the scale of Mother Nature’s work, which it erected with great care and patience for thousands of years.
+As previously stated, this is one of the tallest mountains in the country, reaching around 6,264 meters above sea level, a figure that demonstrates the scale of Mother Nature’s work, which she erected with great care and patience for thousands of years.

-Salkantay snow-capped mountain is located in the middle of the Vilcabamba Mountain Range in the middle of the Andes, having an immense representation within the Andean culture that comes from an Inca belief, which considered this mountain as something sacred, being considered an “Apu”, that is a spirit that brought protection to mountain people and nature.
+Salkantay snow-capped mountain, is located in the middle of the Vilcabamba Mountain Range in the middle of the Andes, having an immense representation within the Andean culture that comes from an Inca belief.

-Reaching the top of this mountain is, in fact, a feat achieved by very few people, since the adversities encountered make this achievement something close to impossible.
 Not for nothing, the name “Salkantay” means “wild mountain” in the Quechua language, which can demonstrate that not only the mountain but all its surroundings are truly indomitable.

-A curious fact about this giant is that among the few documented people who reached the top of Salkantay are two Swissmen, namely Bronimann, and Marx, in addition, around the end of the 1970s, Consuelo Bonadiel, a woman of Italian origin, was the first to conquer the summit of this mountain.
+In addition, around the end of the 1970s, Consuelo Bonadiel, a woman of Italian origin, was the first to conquer the summit of this mountain.

 Humantay Lake

-This lagoon is located at the foot of the Salkantay and is a fascinating waterbody in the heights of the Peruvian Andes.
 The waters of Humantay Lake have a very authentic color, and an intense turquoise blue, which is caused by the concentration of microalgae and minerals in their composition.

-To get there, it is necessary to face about 2 hours of walking from the starting point of the trail, in the city of Soraypampa.
-The attraction is located at 4,200 meters above sea level on a steep path, but all the effort put in to get there is rewarded since this work of nature makes the whole scenario something out of this world.
+The attraction is at 4,200 meters above sea level on a steep path, but all the effort put into getting there is rewarded since this work of nature makes the whole scenario otherworldly.

 Cocalmayo Hot Springs